 Well, looks like I only bought about an an hour and a half writing this post.
 I still feel like crap, but Im slightly less anxious about it and feel slightly less alone in dealing with it.
 Blogging/writing seems to be a better distraction than playing my guitar, because I can be in a lousy mood and still write, where as trying to play or learn a new piece of music during a flare requires too much concentration which I just can’t muster when I short of breath like this.

 Writing this post while being very short of breath has me wondering if I should do just the opposite when Im not flaring?
 Maybe I should write a post about what it feels like to breath well or at least half way normal.
 Nah, who writes about breathing normal, what’s the point.
 Oh well, off to find the next breathing distraction and buy some more time.

-UPDATE: Just hours after writing the above post my symptoms became downright unbearable.
+A few hours after writing that post, my symptoms became downright unbearable.
 The finally straw came when I noticed my sat was dropping into the 80’s.
 O2 desaturation is not a good sign during an asthma flare.
 This was the confirmation I needed that this flare was not going to turnaround on its own.
 Mentally preparing myself, which I always have to do when an ER visit is imminent, I got my hospital survival kit together and we headed out for the one hour and 15 minute drive to the hospital.